gfpkelly1986/milestone-project-heritage-housing-issues/README.md

     - Use either conventional ML or Neural Networks to map the relationships between the features and the target.

-    - Note: consider changing the ML task from Regression to Classification if you find a valid rationale for that.

-        - Evaluating the the r2 score/business requirement success definition will determine this.

-    - Conduct an extensive hyperparameter optimization for a given algorithm.
+    - Carry out hyperparameter optimization for the best performing algorithm.

-        - Refer to the Scikit-learn lesson, Unit Notebook 6: Cross-Validation Search Part 2.

-            - At the end of the notebook, you will find a list of hyperparameter options and values to start with, for the family of algorithms we covered in the course.

 <p align="right"><a href="#intro">Return to table of contents</a></p><p id="ml"></p>

 ## ML Business Case

-- Understand Correlation between house attributes and the resulting sale price.

-- This section relates to the models used.

-    - We want an ML model to:
-    - Target variable is:
-    - Our ideal outcome is
-    - The model success metrics are
-    - The output is defined as
-    - Heuristics if any
-    - The training data to fit the model comes from:
-        - This dataset contains:

-- Predict house prices in the Ames, Iowa area.
+#### Predict house prices in the Ames, Iowa area.

-- This section relates to the models used.
+- Regression Model

-    - We want an ML model to:
+    - We want an ML model to: make predictions, for the continuous target variable 'Sale Price', for 4 houses which the client has inherited.
-    - Target variable is:
-    - Our ideal outcome is
+        - It is a supervised, multi-dimensional model.
+        - Using PCA analysis, the model used two components to explain 92.05% of the data.
+    - Our ideal outcome is: to provide the client with a model that will predict the sale price of her inherited house to within +- 0.05% of the realised sale price.
-    - The model success metrics are
+    - The model success metrics are: 0.8 or above on both the Train and Test sets R2 score.
+        - (A) Model failure is to be defined as a model which makes predictions outside of the range specified for acceptable predictions.
+        - (B) A model which predicted higher values for smaller houses than for larger houses.
+It is expected that square footage/area will be a key driver of 'Sale Price'.
-    - The output is defined as
+    - The output is defined as: Predicted Sale Price.
+This is a continuous value.
-    - Heuristics if any
-    - The training data to fit the model comes from:
+    - The training data to fit the model comes from: [kaggle.com](https://www.kaggle.com/datasets/codeinstitute/housing-prices-data)
-        - This dataset contains:
+        - This dataset contains: 1460 rows and 24 of data.

-- If clustering or further models were necessary document them here.
+        - The cheapest house in the data was 34,900 with the most expensive being 755,000.

 <p align="right"><a href="#intro">Return to table of contents</a></p><p id="dd"></p>